What Does Buildings

 - $300K + GST cap per event

-- Applies to homeowners and some landlords
+- Applies to most homeowners and some landlords

-How EQC Works with Private Insurance
+EQC + Private Insurance

 - You claim on both policies separately